Clinical Research Professional Competency

 - March 2014: Completed harmonization of clinical trial competencies within 8 specific domains

-- November 2016: In the wake of the workshop, 2 new workgroups were initiated:
+- November 2016: Initiated 2 new workgroups in the wake of the workshop:

 The Revisions Workgroup, constituted to update the Harmonized Core Competency Framework based on suggestions from implementers and stakeholders;